-The Company does not have a fixed policy on payment of dividends; instead the issue of the payment of dividends is deliberated seriously and at length by the Board annually having regard to various factors.
+The Company does not have a fixed policy on payment of dividends, instead the issue of the payment of dividends is deliberated seriously and at length by the Board annually having regard to various factors.
 Where dividends are not paid, the Company discloses the reasons.
-The Company did not pay any dividends in respect of FY2020 in view of the challenging operating environment.
+No dividend has been declared or recommended for the twelve months ended 31 December 2021 to enable the Group to conserve cash for its working capital purposes.